puj-course/FIS_2530_G2/README.md

-# Sistema Integrado de Salud
+# Sistema Integrado de Salud (SIS)
-This project develops a desktop application for medical purposes such as:
+Health Integrated System (SIS in spanish) project is being developed as a desktop application for medical purposes such as:

 1. Storing pacients data both locally and in a cloud
 2. Letting the user consult information relative to a patient